 The ferry from Cancun to Isla Mujeres takes only 18 minutes, and the small island offers a surprising number of things to do.
-From Isla Mujeres’ Punta Sur, to shopping, to famous Isla Mujeres snorkeling… you will find what you are looking for.
+From Isla Mujeres’ Punta Sur, to shopping, to the island’s famous snorkeling… your Isla Mujeres Things To Do list is stocked with what you are looking for.
 For a partial or full day change of scenery from your Cancun trip – or even an alternate to staying in Cancun – you must check out Isla Mujeres.
-So, without further ado, I give you my Top 10 Things Do Do on Isla Mujeres:
+So, without further ado, I give you my Top 10 Isla Mujeres Things To Do.

-1. First Thing To Do on Isla Mujeres: Rent a Golf Cart
+1. First Isla Mujeres Things To Do: Rent a Golf Cart & Stock up

 A few tips on Isla Mujeres golf carts: